etro-js/etro/CONTRIBUTING.md

   npm run assets
   ```

-- Then, start the development server with
+- Then, build to dist/ and start the development server with

   ```
+  npm run build
   npm start
   ```